-Capital risk is the risk that the Society is or becomes inadequately capitalised to address the risks to which it is exposes.
-The Society updates its ICAAP on an annual basis reflecting a comprehensive internal assessment of the level of capital needed to be held in respect of both risks faced under 'business as usual' and stressed scenarios.
+Capital risk is the risk that the Society is or becomes inadequately capitalised to address the risks to which it is exposed.
+The Society updates its ICAAP on an annual basis reflecting a comprehensive internal assessment of the level of capital needed in respect of both risks faced under 'business as usual' and stressed scenarios.
 Capital adequacy is also monitored on a monthly basis by the Board.
 See section 6 for further detail.